barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 		--use-histogram-matching 0 \
 |

 > registration works in real coordinates given by the scanner.
 So images can start quite far from each other (e.g., one in New York, one in London).
-An initial move is required to bring the images roughly in the same space (close to each other)
+An initial move is required to bring the images roughly in the same space (close to each other).
+Options are:
-> options are:
 > 0-match by mid-point (i.e., center voxel of each image
 > 1-match by center of mass
 > 2-match by point of origin (i.e. coordinates 0,0,0)